Warning Icon A triangular warning icon with a bold exclamation mark

 Take usual precautions

-Cholera in Mozambique
+Cholera in Zambia

 Take usual precautions

-Chikungunya in French Guiana
+Chikungunya in Argentina

 Take usual precautions